 The miniature jars have a smooth side for labeling, and I found that a white paint pen (I used this one) worked great on the glass.
 The paint can survive a light rinsing, but comes off with soap and scrubbing so you can relabel your jars as needed.

-To transfer all my spices from the old tins to the new jars, I used this silicone funnel and found it super effective for the job.
+To transfer all my spices from the old tins to the new jars, I used this silicone funnel and found it super efficient for the job.
 It’s wide enough for whole spices like peppercorns, but narrow enough to fit the mouth of the jars.

 Instead, I found these soft foam liners and they are seriously game-changing!
 They can be cut to length with just a pair of scissors, and they work really well in shallow drawers where tiered racks may be too bulky.